AlvinJ666/Asp.Net-Assignment/README.md

    * Program.cs
      - the entry Point for application, executes from here.
    * Startup.cs
-     - configures services and the app's request pipeline Database Setup and Connection:
+     - configures services and the app's request pipeline<br/>
+Database Setup and Connection:
     * backend db is set up in MS Azure cloud,
     * steps to configure db: